BDC Hamburger Icon

 Contacting a customer via phone can be costly.
 You must get them to answer the call and spend time on a quality conversation.
 Plus, there’s no written record of what you talked about or the next action steps.

-Like email automation, businesses can automate text messages and record responses.
-This virtual paper trail keeps you and the customer accountable while streamlining your business services.
+With texting, businesses can automate messages and track responses, much like automated email sequences.
+This virtual paper trail keeps both you and the customer accountable while helping streamline your service process.

 4. Texting is a low-cost marketing option.